Hemagglutination

 - Does not test for Rh D, a major cause of HDFN

-- Patients who have had allogeneic hematopoietic stem cell transplants may have inconclusive results on this test
+- Patients who have had allogeneic hematopoietic stem cell transplants may have inconclusive results.

 - Rare variants affecting primer/probe binding